some1else/mdx-frontmatter-loader/README.md

   use: [
     'babel-loader',
     {
-      // Adds frontmatter to export
+      // Adds front-matter to export
       loader: 'mdx-frontmatter-loader',
     },
     {